The English language has 170,000 words in current use.

 Here’s how you conjugate werden in subjunctive, also known as Konjuntiv II:

-Got all that?
-Let’s move on and learn how we use these different forms.
+And now, let’s move on and learn how we use these different forms.

 7 Distinct Uses of the German Verb Werden You’ve Got to Master